Innovative Partnership Aims to Future Proof Artificial Turf Pitch Maintenance

 Across Europe, regulatory change is reshaping the artificial turf landscape.

-With EU legislation set to phase out traditional SBR rubber crumb infill, derived from end-of-life tyres, on 3G artificial grass pitches by 2031, the industry is preparing for transition.
-While it remains uncertain whether identical legislation will be adopted in the UK, market direction is already shifting.
+With EU legislation set to phase out traditional SBR (Styrene-Butadiene Rubber) infill commonly called rubber crumb, derived from end-of-life tyres, on 3G artificial grass pitches by 2031, the industry is preparing for transition.
+While it remains uncertain whether identical legislation will be adopted in the UK, market direction is already shifting, albeit slowly.

 However, innovation in materials inevitably introduces new technical questions.